nanonite9/MealRandomizerApp/README.md

 # Meal Randomizer

 A mobile application designed to help users decide what to eat by spinning a wheel of meal options.
 Perfect for picky eaters and group decisions!
+This is a practice project taken from Coursera's Advanced Programming in Swift.
+This does not actually run _yet_ but it helped me have something to get my certificate!

 ## Installation